 The LLDP-MED Port Settings page is used to enable or disable outbound LLDP advertisements for LLDP-MED TLVs.
 To view the following window, click L2 Features > LLDP > LLDP-MED Port Settings, as shown below:

-Figure 5-104 LLDP-MED Port Settings Window
+Figure 5-90 LLDP-MED Port Settings Window

 Parameter Description Unit Select the Switch unit that will be used for this configuration here.
 From Port - To Port Select the appropriate port range used for the configuration here.
 Notification Select this option to enable or disable transmitting the LLDP-MED notification TLV.
 Capabilities Select this option to enable or disable transmitting the LLDP-MED capabilities TLV.
 Inventory Select this option to enable or disable transmitting the LLDP-MED inventory management TLV.
 Network Policy Select this option to enable or disable transmitting the LLDP-MED network policy TLV.
-PSE Select this option to enable or disable transmitting the LLDP-MED extended power via MDI TLV, if the local device is PSE device or PD device.